Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/UserGuide.md

 Each tab, works independently of the others.
 Jobs are created on each tab, only for that program.

-__Running a Single Job__
+__Running a single job__
   - clicking the 'Run' button will execute the program based on the input fields.

-__Running Multiple Jobs__
+__Running multiple jobs__

   This process allow you to run the program against the same or different input files by altering parameters to obtain the best results for your data.

-  1. Add Jobs:
+  1. Add jobs:
       * Complete all fields as required.
 Ensure you complete the fields on all tabs. e.g. 'Basic' and 'Advanced' for Motion correction.
       * Click on 'Add' to create the job.
 A new row will appear in the 'Jobs' field.
-      * Alter values as required and click 'Add' to add more jobs.
+      * Alter values as required and click 'Add' to create more jobs.
-  2. Run Jobs:
+  2. Run jobs:
-      * Clicking on 'Run All' will execute all jobs created.
+      * Clicking on 'Run All' will execute all jobs sequentially.
-  3. Delete Jobs:
+  3. Delete jobs:
-      * Using your mouse, select a job.
+      * Using your mouse, select a job row.
       * Click Delete.
-  4. Update Job:
+  4. Update job:
-      * select the job and click 'Select'
+      * Select the job and click 'Select'.
-      * alter values as required.
+      * Alter values as required.
       * Click 'Update'.

 **Note**: When running MotionCor2, Gctf or Gautomatch from any of these tabs, the programs behave as if they had been executed on the command line.

-For a single program execution or job, all output, errors and Arguments are written to the fields, 'Standard output', 'Standard Error' and 'Arguments'.
+For a single program execution or job, all output, errors and Arguments are written to the fields, 'Standard output', 'Standard Error' and 'Arguments' displayed on the 'Job Output' tab.

 The values from these fields are also written to files in the destination folder for your reference.
 These files are appended for each program run.